I work across manufacturing, quality assurance, and process development.

 Introducing Consumer Software Expertise Into An Established Hardware Brand

-A nicotine company, Ploom, was failing to gain traction with its butane-powered device.
+A novel nicotine company born at Stanford Product Design Master's Program, Ploom was failing to gain traction with its butane-powered device.
 It was unreliable and carried the negative cultural association of a lighter.
-Recognizing the need for a fundamental shift, Ploom hired me with a specific mission: bring the sophisticated heating technology of the cannabis world to the nicotine market to solve the core product problem.
-They engaged the nation’s leading cannabis expert.
+Recognizing the need for a fundamental shift, Ploom engaged me with a specific mission: bring the technology of the other industries to the nicotine market to solve the core channel limitations.

 Purpose